blynkkk/blueprints/Asset Tracker/README.md

 ![connect-boron-featherwing](https://github.com/blynkkk/blueprints/blob/main/Asset%20Tracker/Images/connect-boron-featherwing.png?raw=true)

-## 2. Create a Webhook on Particle Cloud
+## 2. Create a Webhooks on the Particle Cloud
-Create a Particle Webhook to transfer the data from the Particle Cloud to Blynk.
+We need to create two Particle Webhooks to transfer the data from the Particle Cloud to Blynk.
+The first one to push the data when the position of device has changed and the second one to push the data from the Particle Boron board as soon as it's online.
 1. Create account or log in into the [Particle Console](https://console.particle.io/)
 2. Go to **Products** > **New Product** to create a new Product, and then add your device
 3. After the device is added, click on the **Integrations** on the left > **Add New Integration** and select the **Webhook** option